 The program enables to obtain in-depth information on the properties of hard disks and partitions.
 Besides the general information, such as capacity, used space or file system type it provides the possibility to get info on hard disk geometry, cluster size, exact partition location, etc.

-There are several ways to get properties on a partition/hard disk:
+To get properties on a partition/hard disk, please do the following:

-- 1. Choose a partition/hard disk on the Disk Map, then select in the Main Menu: Partition/Hard Disk > Properties...; - 2.
-Call the popup menu for the selected partition/hard disk (right click of the mouse button) on the Disk Map, then select the menu item: Properties...
+- 1. Choose a partition/hard disk on the Disk Map. - 2.
+Select in the Main Menu: Partition/Hard Disk > Properties...